 Maane near Tangting Village, Kaski, Nepal.

-We spend three or four days at a time trekking and camping in the pine, magnolia and rhododendron forests, and then take a rest day at a mountain village, helping the villagers with whatever seasonal tasks they are undertaking and joining in with local life.
+We will spend three or four days at a time trekking and camping in the pine, magnolia and rhododendron forests, and then take a rest day at a mountain village, helping the villagers with whatever seasonal tasks they are undertaking and joining in with local life.
 The local culture is both hospitable and fascinating - we’ll be experiencing it from the inside rather than as a tourist.
-The trek starts from Pokhara.We will be collecting seeds, cuttings and plants for the Garden in the Himalayas and studying the plants in their natural habitat.
+The trek starts from Pokhara between 2nd and 5th February.

 Please call or email for full details and a dossier.